onflow/docs/docs/concepts/fees.md

 ### Storage Capacity of the Payer[](../concepts/start-here/storage.md#storage-capacity-of-the-payer)

 The storage capacity of the Payer of a transaction is generally computed the same way as the capacity of any other account, however, the system needs to account for the transaction fees the payer will incur at the end of the transaction.
-The final amount of transaction fees is not yet fully known at the step when accounts are being checked for storage compliance (if their storage used is below their storage capacity).
+The final transaction fee amount is not fully known at this step, only when accounts are checked for storage compliance.
+If their storage used is more than their storage capacity, the transaction will fail.

 Because of this, the payer's balance is conservatively considered to be lower by the maximum possible transaction fees, when checking for storage compliance.
 The maximum transaction fee of a specific transaction is the transaction fee as if the transaction would have used up all of its execution effort limit.